 The first point for managing online ESL group classes is that you, as the teacher, need to manage the class.

 When you have a group of people, they need someone to take control, and that someone is you.
-You need to be able to control, at minimum, the speaking and the lesson.
+You need to be able to control, at minimum, with the class objectives and the opportunities you provide for speaking.

 2. Control the Speaking

 Students can be informed of classroom etiquette where they should turn the mic on to speak and turn it off when not speaking.
-This, you can explain, is to allow everyone the opportunity to speak without interruption.
+This is to allow everyone the opportunity to speak without interruption.

 3. Control the Lesson